 Challenging your inner voice

 Self-talk is your inner voice – and the hard part about self-talk is that it always feels true, even when it’s biased or incorrect.
-Self-talk is often skewed towards the negative, and sometimes it's just plain wrong.
-If you’re experiencing depression, it’s likely that you interpret things negatively.
+If you’re experiencing negative thoughts, chances are your self-talk is stuck on a downward slope.

-Learning to challenge negative thoughts might take time and practice, but it’s worth the effort.
-Once you start looking at it, you'll probably be surprised by how much of your thinking is inaccurate, exaggerated, or inclined towards a negative view of things.
+Learning to challenge this vibe might take time and practice, but it’s worth the effort.
+Once you start clocking how often you hear the negativity, you'll be surprised at how much of your thinking is geared towards a negative view of things.

-Practice: Whenever you become aware that you’re feeling depressed, angry, anxious or upset, use this as your signal to stop and reflect on your thoughts.
+Practise: Whenever you become aware that you’re being hard on yourself, talking down your skills and lacking in confidence use this as your signal to stop and check yourself.
 Are things really as negative as what your inner voice is saying?

 There are four main types of challenging questions: